Blog | Personal Finance

 So if you’re thinking about bucking this system and living the life of an entrepreneur, congratulations!
 There are so many rewarding aspects to working for yourself, on your terms.
 It’s also quite scary to leave your comfort zone and make the leap.

 The question is: Do you have what it takes?
-After spending decades working with countless business moguls and investors, I’ve come to identify certain characteristics of entrepreneurship that most often lead to success.
+After spending decades working with countless business moguls and investors, we at Rich Dad have come to identify certain characteristics of entrepreneurship that most often lead to success.
 Let’s see how you measure up:

 3 self-sabotaging behaviors

-So those are the five characterizes of entrepreneurship that will help you success in business.
+So those are the five characteristics of entrepreneurship that will help you succeed in business.
 But what about the flip side?
 What about the behaviors that are holding you back?

 Now is the perfect time to start thinking about what new habits and fresh perspectives you’d like to create for 2021.
 What are some things you could start doing (or stop doing) that are creating obstacles to your success?

 For many, it begins in their own head.
-So I’d like to challenge you to stopping this one behavior in 2021:
+Start with this:

 Stop sabotaging yourself with your own thoughts and actions!